SamuelWhitton/natural-daina/README.md

 ## Root Type

+= method generics without input generic causes it to be root type, or if the inputs are disjoint then it becomes root type

 = [->] is the same as [->[]]
 = [] output to a function cant be assigned (same as no output), even if you casted a method to [->[]]